KrishnaKumar2610/Employee_portal/README.md

     3.last1
     4.last2

 II.
-All main layouts files are available in below this path
+All main layouts files are available in this path are mentioned below

 ------app/src/main/res/layout----